Angel Broking vs Motilal Oswal – Brokers Comparison

 Having some of the most innovative features, the app guarantees high-speed trading without glitches.
 It has been awarded the ‘Best Mobile Trading App’ award at the Global Marketing Excellence Awards in 2016.

-Motilal Oswal offers a wide range of trading platforms to cater for the diverse needs of its clients available on various devices like desktops, tablets and mobile.
+Motilal Oswal offers a wide range of trading platforms to cater for the diverse needs of its clients, available on various devices like desktops, tablets and mobile.
 Their trading platforms allow investors and traders to carry out hassle-free trading across a range of devices.

 The online trading app comes in both desktop and mobile versions.
 It is specially designed for advanced traders and offers a variety of advanced trading features and quicker access to insightful market information and tools to high-frequency traders.
 It provides features like – quotes with detailed information about the company, ways to directly place orders from the watchlist, define and manage alerts, etc.